 We welcome everyone to participate in Toronto, Canada to advance "Annual Biotechnology Congress"

-Allied Academies cordially invites all the participants across the globe from leading universities, clinical research institutions, diagnostic companies and all interested to share their research experiences in the “Annual Biotechnology Congress” during August 17-18, 2017 in Toronto, Canada with the theme of “New Scientific Developments in Biotechnology of Modern Era”.
+Allied Academies cordially invites all the participants across the globe from leading universities, clinical research institutions, diagnostic companies and all interested to share their research experiences in the “Annual Biotechnology Congress” during August 17-18, 2017 at Toronto, Canada with the theme of “New Scientific Developments in Biotechnology of Modern Era”.

-Track 1: Biochemistry & Molecular Biotechnology
+Track 1: Biochemistry

+Biochemistry is the study of the chemical substances and vital processes occurring in live organisms.
+Biochemists focus heavily on the role, function, and structure of biomolecules.
+The study of the chemistry behind biological processes and the synthesis of biologically active molecules are examples of biochemistry.
 The key drivers for molecular biology enzymes, kits and reagents market are the rising R&D expenditure by the pharmaceutical and biotech companies, and increasing public funding for life science research.
 The World Health Organization estimates that the total aged population may rise from 605 million in 2000 (11% of the global population) to 2 billion by 2050, accounting for 22% of the global population.

-Track 2: Animal biotechnology
+Track 2: Molecular Biology

-Track 3: Biomedicine Engineering
+Track 3: Biomedical Engineering

 Medicine is by means of biotechnology techniques so much in diagnosing and treating dissimilar diseases.
 It also gives opportunity for the population to defend themselves from hazardous diseases.
 The pasture of biotechnology, genetic engineering, has introduced techniques like gene therapy, recombinant DNA technology and polymerase chain retort which employ genes and DNA molecules to make a diagnosis diseases and put in new and strong genes in the body which put back the injured cells.
 There are some applications of biotechnology which are live their part in the turf of medicine and giving good results.